Cosby Area Information

 Further from the busier parts of the park and with over 157 campsites located along two loops, Cosby Campground is rarely full and offers a peaceful and serene solace in nature.
 Twenty-five sites are available for reservation.

-Great Smoky Mountain National Park Cosby Picnic Area located beside the campground is a favorite spot for family reunions, parties, and events.
+Great Smoky Mountain National Park Cosby Picnic Area located beside the campground is a favorite spot for a picnic in the Smokies, family reunions, parties, and events.
 The open-air picnic pavilion located beside the campgrounds can accommodate up to fifty-five people and includes multiple grills and picnic tables.
 Flush toilets are available onsite.

-This is also a great jumping off point for the popular and short hike.
+This is also a great jumping off point for a popular hike in the Smokies.

 Apple Picking in Cosby